North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina Performance Insights

-- The Tar Heels outscore opponents by 13.0 points per game (posting 86.3 points per game, 14th in college basketball, and giving up 73.3 per contest, 237th in college basketball) and have a +156 scoring differential.
+- The Tar Heels have a +156 scoring differential, topping opponents by 13 points per game.
+They're putting up 86.3 points per game to rank 13th in college basketball and are giving up 73.3 per outing to rank 237th in college basketball.

-- North Carolina wins the rebound battle by 4.0 boards on average.
-It records 38.4 rebounds per game, 107th in college basketball, while its opponents grab 34.4.
+- North Carolina wins the rebound battle by an average of four boards.
+It is collecting 38.4 rebounds per game (107th in college basketball) compared to its opponents' 34.4 per outing.

-- North Carolina knocks down 8.1 three-pointers per game (127th in college basketball) at a 36.7% rate (66th in college basketball), compared to the 8.3 its opponents make, shooting 33.2% from beyond the arc.
+- North Carolina knocks down 8.1 three-pointers per game (127th in college basketball) compared to its opponents' 8.3.
+It shoots 36.7% from deep while its opponents hit 33.2% from long range.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.